Demystifying Cache—From Bytes to Tags

 Main memory is huge (32-bit addresses), but caches are small (ours has a 5-bit address space).
 A cache acts like a small set of “drawers” that hold recent data.
 To cache a memory address:

-- Take the lower 5 bits (set index, block offset, byte offset) to map to the appropriate drawer
+- Take the lower 5 bits (set index, block offset, byte offset) to map to its set (drawer)

 - The remaining 27 bits form the tag, identifying which region of main memory is stored in that drawer.